jakartaee/specifications/pull_request_template.md

 ## Specification PR template
-When creating a specificaton project release review, create two PRs with the content divided as follows:
+When creating a specificaton project release review, create two PRs with the content divided as follows.

 Include the following in PR#1:
-- [ ] A directory in the form wombat/x.y containing the following.
+- [ ] A directory in the form wombat/x.y where x.y is the release major.minor version, and the directory contains the following.
 - [ ] Specification PDF in the form of wombat_x.y.pdf
 - [ ] Specification HTML in the form of wombat_x.y.html
 - [ ] A specification page named _index.md following the template at: